 - All replacement cartridges for all back shavers that use replacement cartridges are going to cost more than back shavers that use replaceable cheap (depending on the brand) safety razors.

 Tips On Using Liberex

-Superglue the pivoting head to firmly lock it in one position, then once it is dry and only then do you have a pretty decent back shaver.
+Superglue the pivoting head to lock it in one position firmly once it is dry, and only then do you have a pretty decent back shaver.

 The Final Shave

 A nice attempt, not bad, and not my favorite.